 Young people who get involved in risky or criminal activities may be dealing with more complex problems than simply getting into trouble.
 Recent studies have shown that a disproportionately higher amount of youth hospitalizations for mental health issues took place for young people who were incarcerated than those who weren’t.

-Many of the juvenile delinquents in the U.S. are dealing with a mental illness and at times a co-occurring disorder with substance abuse that lead them to be hospitalized.
+Many of the juvenile delinquents in the U.S. are dealing with a mental illness and at times a co-occurring disorder with substance abuse that leads them to be hospitalized.
 It seems that juvenile delinquency and mental illness have a strong link that could explain why some of these kids have a hard time staying out of trouble.
-The circumstances of crime, particularly in the case of young people can be related to psychological problems as well as issues of addiction.
+The circumstances of the crime, particularly in the case of young people can be related to psychological problems as well as issues of addiction.

 Hospitalization for Mental Illness

 A recent study analyzed more than two million hospitalizations of California children aged 11 to 18 over a 15 year period from 1997 to 2011.
 Researchers in the study discovered that when juvenile inmates were admitted to the hospital it was because of a mental health diagnosis 63 percent of the time.

 This rate of mental illness diagnosis and hospitalization for inmates is three times higher than the rate for the non-detained which was only 19 percent.
 In this and many other studies, it was apparent that the problem is much worse for girls, 74 percent of whom were diagnosed with a mental illness at the time of their hospitalization.
 Those involved in the study were aware that juvenile delinquents tend to have a higher burden of mental illness but they were surprised and shocked by the magnitude of the problem.